Power Factor Regulators

 Power factor correction values are indicated by a range between 0 to 1.
 To be efficient any electronic device must be above 0.8.

-By an example a standard power supply has, in average, a power factor of 0.70 meanwhile the same power supply with PCF can obtain an impressive power factor of 0.95/0.99.
+For example, a standard power supply has, in average, a power factor of 0.70 meanwhile the same power supply with a power factor controller can obtain an impressive power factor of 0.95/0.99.

 The PFC control is really important in may industries: form massive reduction of fluorescent and high bay lighting to induction welders.
 By arc furnaces to many equipments used in electrical engines.